Human pathology

-Home page > F. Pathology by regions > Sacrococcygeal region > sacrococcygeal teratoma
+Home > F. Pathology by regions > Sacrococcygeal region > sacrococcygeal teratoma

 sacrococcygeal teratoma